 Charles S. Tippetts ’12, Ph.D., resigned from a deanship at the University of Pittsburgh to become headmaster in 1941.
 A graduate of Harvard and Princeton universities, Dr. Tippetts presided over the difficult war years and the completion of a new development program begun in 1949.
 During this time, Irvine Hall was completed and the James Buchanan cabin, birthplace of our 15th president, was moved onto the campus.

 Douglas Hale came to Mercersburg in 1997 from Baylor School, where he served variously as teacher, assistant headmaster, and headmaster since 1973.
-Mr. Hale’s tenure was marked by remarkable growth in faculty, admission, academic programs, technology, endowment, and the overall physical plant.
+Mr. Hale’s tenure was characterized by remarkable growth in faculty, admission, academic programs, technology, the endowment, and the overall physical plant.

 During Mr. Hale’s tenure, Mercersburg renovated all seven of its residence halls and connected the entire campus to a wireless network.
 The academic program grew to include more than 40 AP and Honors courses.
 The athletic program now sponsors 26 varsity sports; the department’s outstanding facilities include a squash center, tennis center, baseball field, and artificial turf field.
 The fine-arts department has expanded to include dance, instrumental and vocal music, and visual arts programs—and the remarkable Burgin Center for the Arts.
-Nolde Gymnasium received a complete renovation in 2010, the Simon Student Center was completed in 2013, and the Hale Field House (named in his honor) is scheduled for completion in late 2016.
+Nolde Gymnasium received a complete renovation in 2010, the Simon Student Center was completed in 2013, and construction began on the Hale Field House (named in his honor) in 2015.

-Mr. Hale also presided over dramatic growth of the school’s endowment, which now stands at more than $250 million, and the enormously successful Daring to Lead Campaign, which raised $300 million.
+Mr. Hale also presided over dramatic growth of the school’s endowment and the enormously successful Daring to Lead Campaign, which raised $300 million.

 Edwards, D.D., was elected headmaster in 1928 on the death of the